hmchen47/DataScience/AppliedDS-UMich/3-AML/01-FundML.md

 ## Examining the Data

 + Some reasons why looking at the data initially is important
-    + Inspecting feature values may help identify what cleaning or preprocessing still needs to be done once you can see the range or distribution of values that is typical for each attribute.
+    + Inspecting feature values may help identify _what cleaning or preprocessing still needs_ to be done once you can see the range or distribution of values that is typical for each attribute.
-    + You might notice missing or noisy data, or inconsistencies such as the wrong data type being used for a column, incorrect units of measurements for a particular column, or that there aren’t enough examples of a particular class.
+    + You might notice _missing or noisy data_, or _inconsistencies_ such as the wrong data type being used for a column, incorrect units of measurements for a particular column, or that there aren’t enough examples of a particular class.
-    + You may realize that your problem is actually solvable without machine learning.
+    + You may realize that your _problem_ is actually solvable without machine learning.
     <a href="url">
         <br/><img src="images/fig1-14.png" title= "Table with incorrect or missing feature values" alt="The table containing incorrect or missing data: row 2 - color-score must be 0.0~1.0; row 5 - fruit_subtype should be mandarin; row 10-13 - missing mass" width="250">
     </a>